avaya-dux/neo-css-library-clean/readmes/how-to-icons.md

 We do not (currently) do releases for the icons package.
 Thus, you do not have to merge your PR into `main` before publishing.

+*IMPORTANT NOTE*: the icon library is (in effect) only the typings for the icons, not the icons themselves.
+Thus, if you use _only_ the icon library, the icons will not show.

 - Navigate to the `neo-icons-npm-package` sub-project folder from the repository root.
 - `npm login`: On the command line, ensure that you are properly logged in to the NPM network.
 - `npm publish`: Publish the new version of the `@avaya/neo-icons` package to NPM.